breithbarbot/Home-XAMPP/README.md

     THUMBNAIL = 'http://dev.website.com/page2.php'
     ```

-4. (OPTIONAL) To add a custom image to each project, you must create an image (400px x 250px) and place it in the folder `/projects/project1/.sources/` and name her `picture.jpg` at format **.jpg**.
+1. (OPTIONAL) To add a custom image to each project, you must create an image (400px x 250px) and place it in the folder `/projects/project1/.sources/` and name her `picture.jpg` at format **.jpg**.

 <br>

 ## Version

-- Homepage web projects 3.0.0
+- v3.0.0
     - Renamed folder
     - Full doc in english
     - Used single quotes instead